 Individual€890€1,140€2,030€34

-For an individual, self-hosting costs about €34/month over 5 years.
-That’s actually competitive with cloud services — until you factor in your time.
+For an individual, self-hosting lands around €34/month over 5 years.
+That’s genuinely competitive with cloud services, right up until you add your own time to the bill.

 The Time Problem

-Here’s where self-hosting economics fall apart for most people.
+This is where the economics quietly fall apart for most people.

-If you value your time at €30/hour (conservative for a professional), and you spend just 2 hours per month on maintenance:
+Value your time at €30/hour (conservative for a professional) and spend just 2 hours a month on maintenance:

 Individual (DIY)Individual (Managed)